Are you toying with the idea of getting chickens? Are you having to wait on getting them because of the expense of the coop?

 Even your chickens need a front door.

 There are lots of ways you can go about giving them one.
-You can always buy them a door or even find a second-hand door and customize it to fit your coop.
+You can always buy them a door or even find a second-hand door and customize it to fit your free chicken coop.

 We (yet again) used old pieces of wood from another project to frame up the door.